 - When you submit your application please ensure it is completed fully as we will make our initial decisions based on information that you have provided.

 The University offers several bursaries and scholarships.
-For the latest information please visit the Fees and funding section of the website.
+For the latest information, please visit the fees, funding and scholarships section of the website.

 Postgraduate open evenings